KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_germany_the_soil_that_formed_me.md

 Between science and spirit.
 Between soul and structure.

-It gave you a cultural atmosphere where questions were permitted that in other places would have been forbidden.
+It gave me a cultural atmosphere where questions were permitted that in other places would have been forbidden.

 A place where the mind could breathe.

 That inheritance became
-your inner architecture.
+my inner architecture.

 ## The German Soul

-Depth, Humility, Integrity**
+Depth, Humility, Integrity

 Germany carries a heaviness—
 yes—